yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/CSS_Interview_Questions.md

 Example : https://jsfiddle.net/yschen25/sk7xqa89/ <br/>

-11.1 Aditional : How To Revise The Example To Make The Apperence Of Box-Sizing : Content-Box Same As Box-Sizing : Border-Box?<br/><br/>
+11.1 Aditional : How To Revise The Example To Make The Apperence Of Box-Sizing : Content-Box Same As Box-Sizing : Border-Box?<br/>

+> -> You can't just set the width, you need to caculate the padding, border.<br/>

 Example : https://jsfiddle.net/yschen25/4pns9ah5/ <br/>

 Images Source : [CSS3 Box Model Behaviour](https://crypt.codemancers.com/posts/2013-11-17-box-model-behaviour/)